vishalmidya/academicpages/_pages/about.md

 <span style="text-align: justify">

 I am an **assistant professor** of Environmental Health and Biostatistics in the Department of Environmental Medicine at **<span style = "color:blue">[Icahn School of Medicine, Mount Sinai](https://icahn.mssm.edu/about/departments/environmental-public-health)</span>**.
-Along with <span style = "color:blue">[Dr. Shoshannah Eggers](https://scholar.google.com/citations?hl=en&user=6JjgTmUAAAAJ)</span>, I serve as the co-director of the **[Microbial Exposomics Lab](https://sites.google.com/view/microbial-exposomics/home)**.
-My research interest lies in deciphering elemental "signatures" of homeostatic dysregulation that may serve as early warning signs of disorders, particularly neurodevelopmental (such as autism spectrum disorder and attention-deficit/hyperactivity disorder) and neurodegenerative diseases (such as ALS).
+My primary research interest lies in deciphering elemental "signatures" of homeostatic dysregulation that may serve as early warning signs of disorders, particularly neurodevelopmental (such as autism spectrum disorder and attention-deficit/hyperactivity disorder) and neurodegenerative diseases (such as ALS).
 I frequently use interpretable machine learning models to identify such signatures of elemental disruption.
+Another avenue of my current research looks into the early-life effects of environmental chemical exposures on gastrointestinal health and other childhood outcomes.

 Previously I did a Post Doctoral Fellowship with <span style ="color:blue">[Damaskini Valvi](https://profiles.mountsinai.org/valvi-damaskini)</span> at the Icahn School of Medicine, Mount Sinai, where I developed integrated statistical models to study how early life and life-course exposure to environmental chemicals impact cardio-metabolic health outcomes, with a particular focus on the mixture-effects and interactions of endocrine disrupting chemicals.
 I received PhD from _Division of Biostatistics and Bioinformatics_ at the <span style ="color:blue">[Pennsylvania State University](https://med.psu.edu/)</span> under <span style ="color:blue">[Jason Liao](https://sites.google.com/site/jiangangliao/)</span> and <span style ="color:blue">[Arthur Berg](http://www.personal.psu.edu/asb17/Homepage/Welcome.html)</span>.
 I wrote my thesis on <span style ="color:blue">[Frequentist and Bayesian hypothesis testing with a focus on meaningful effect sizes](https://www.proquest.com/pagepdf/2569643656?accountid=41157)</span> to enhance reproducibility in scientific studies.